A Fazenda 10: Future Appearances

 After this season, in 2019, Cátia Paganote appeared in Dancing Brasil 5, she placed 6th in the competition.

 In 2021, Nadja Pessoa appeared in Ilha Record 1, she finished in 6th place in the competition.
 In 2023, Nadja also appeared in A Fazenda 15, she finished in 7th place in the competition.

 In 2022, Caique Aguiar appeared in Ilha Record 2, he finished in 8th place in the competition.

 In 2023, João Zoli appeared on De Férias com o Ex Caribe: Salseiro VIP 2 as original cast member.

 In 2024, Cátia Paganote appeared on A Grande Conquista 2, she have to compete for a place to enter in the game, Cátia won her place in the mansion and finished the game in 16th place.

+In 2026, Ana Paula Renault broke the taboo of former "A Fazenda" contestants appearing on Big Brother Brasil by being part of the Veterans Group on Big Brother Brasil 26 and finished the game in 1st place.

 The game

 Fire challenge

 This season, contestants compete in the Fire challenge to win the Lamp power.
 The Lamp power entitles the holder the two flames (red and blue) which may unleash good or bad consequences on the nomination process, with the red flame power defined by the public through of R7.com among two options.

 The winner chooses a flame for himself and delegates which contestant holds the other.
 The Flame holder's choice is marked in bold.